Evaluate Numerical Expressions - Integers

 - Addition & Subtraction (left to right)

-- Multiplication & division come before addition & subtraction
+- Multiplication and division come before addition and subtraction

 - When operations have the same priority, solve from left to right